 - Remember that a pump can never remove the same amount of milk as a baby.
-So, always breastfeed your baby, and then afterward, you can express.
+So, always breastfeed your baby first.
+Afterward, you can express.

-- Always breastfeed skin to skin when possible; this will not only get your milk flowing but will improve the bonding process.
+- Always breastfeed skin-to-skin when possible; this will get your milk flowing and improve the bonding process.
 Kangaroo mother care is recommended.